 Who will win the men’s 10 kilometres speed skating?
 Who will win the women’s road cycling at the Olympic Games?
 And who will win the Netherlands-Germany football match?
 A skillful prediction for the Vancouver Winter Olympics in 2010 would be: Sven Kramer, for Rio de Janeiro 2016: Annemiek van Vleuten, and for the 1974 World Cup: The Netherlands.
 Yet the results were: Lee Seung-Hoon, Anna van der Breggen, and Germany.

-This article, translated from Dutch by Nicos Starreveld, was written for the Dutch Journal of Medicine (Nederlands Tijdschrift voor Geneeskunde) and will appear digitally on April 8 at www.ntvg.nl and on April 15 in print.
+This article, translated from Dutch by Nicos Starreveld, was written for the Dutch Journal of Medicine (Nederlands Tijdschrift voor Geneeskunde) and appeared on April 7 at https://www.ntvg.nl/artikelen/liever-gemiddeld-goed-dan-eenmalig-uitzonderlijk# and on April 8 in print.

 In sports it is not always the best who wins.
 Every result contains an element of bad or good luck, arbitrariness, and coincidence.
 This is what makes it exciting, of course, but sports watchers do not let themselves be carried away by the outcome of a single race.
 The more you have seen of an athlete or a club, the better you can estimate what their ranking should be.
 This is not an easy task, however.
 As PSV football coach Roger Smidt once said: “In a season you can end up much lower than what you deserve, even though you were better in many matches.”